Dobeash/Munge/FUNCTIONS.md

 	  ROWS? data

 	DESCRIPTION:
 	  Number of rows in a delimited file or string.
-	  ROWS? is a function! value.
+	  ROWS? is a #(function!) value.

 	ARGUMENTS:
-	  data          [file! url! binary! string!]
+	  data          [file! url! string!]

 	REFINEMENTS:
 	  /sheet
 	    number       [integer!]

 ### sheets?